relaypro-open/gen_q/README.md

 ```Erlang
 {gen_q, ".*", {git, "git@github.com:republicwireless-open/gen_q.git", {tag, "1.0"}}}
 ```
-Before compliging, if your target q process is version 3 or higher, you must edit __gen_q__'s `rebar.config` and add `-DKXVER=3` to the CFLAGS.
+Before compiling, if your target q process is version 3 or higher, you must edit __gen_q__'s `rebar.config` and add `-DKXVER=3` to the CFLAGS.
 Then, compile and start your app.

 Start the port driver with the following command.
 ```Erlang